Great Lakes: Areas of Concern

 Map of Canadian and U.S. Areas of Concern

-Canadian Areas of Concern on Lake Superior are: Thunder Bay, Nipigon Bay, Jackfish Bay (in recovery), and Peninsula Harbour.
-The St. Marys River is a binational Area of Concern shared by Canada and the United States.
-On Lake Huron, Canadian Areas of Concern are: Spanish Harbour (in recovery), Severn Sound (delisted) and Collingwood Harbour (delisted).
+The Canadian Areas of Concern on Lake Superior are: Thunder Bay, Nipigon Bay, Jackfish Bay (in recovery) and Peninsula Harbour.
+St. Marys River is a binational Area of Concern shared by Canada and the United States.
+On Lake Huron, the Canadian Area of Concern is: Spanish Harbour (in recovery).
+Severn Sound and Collingwood Harbour are delisted.
 The St. Clair River and the Detroit River are binational Areas of Concern shared by Canada and the United States.
-On Lake Erie, Wheatley Harbour is the only Area of Concern and it has been delisted.
+On Lake Erie, Wheatley Harbour has been delisted.
 The Niagara River is a binational Area of Concern shared by Canada and the United States.
-On Lake Ontario, Canadian Areas of Concern are: Hamilton Harbour, Toronto and Region, Port Hope Harbour and Bay of Quinte.
+On Lake Ontario, the Canadian Areas of Concern are: Hamilton Harbour, Toronto and Region, Port Hope Harbour and Bay of Quinte.
 The St. Lawrence River is a binational Area of Concern shared by Canada and the United States.

 Action is needed